-Put simply, mobile optimization is the process of discovering how you can deliver an experience that achieves your conversion goals -- like increasing daily active users (DAUs), in-app purchases (IAPs), downloads, registrations, ratings/reviews, or revenue.
+Mobile optimization enables you to deliver experiences that achieves your conversion goals -- like increasing daily active users (DAUs), in-app purchases (IAPs), downloads, registrations, ratings/reviews, or revenue.

-Optimizely enables you to do this through A/B testing (running multiple versions of your experience to compare which is most effective) and delivering personalized, targeted content.
-We have a more in-depth description in our Getting Started Guide for Web, but let's focus on how optimization can make a big difference for your app.
+Optimizely helps you do this through A/B testing (running multiple versions of your experience to compare which is most effective) and delivering personalized, targeted content.
+There is a more in-depth description in our Getting Started Guide for Web, but this article will focus on how optimization can make a big difference for your mobile app.